|

 (i) utilizes or intends to utilize within the province goods for his

-own consumption, or for the consumption of another person at his expense, or
+own consumption, or for the consumption of another person at his expense, or (ii) utilizes or intends to utilize within the province on behalf of or

 as agent for a principal who desired or desires to so utilize the goods for consumption by